grcvhon/atm-analysis/cmd_line/00_data_prep.md

 ```
 <br>

-Knowing that the command takes the samples of <i>A. apraefrontalis</i> with RADseq data (and their FASTQ.gz prefix) that we want to use (i.e., yes), we can take the command further to produce our sample sheet file.
+Knowing that the command takes the samples of <i>A. apraefrontalis</i> with RADseq data (and their FASTQ.gz prefix) that we want to use (i.e., yes), we can expand the command to produce our sample sheet file.

 ```bash
 echo "order","dart_id","id_clean" > aap-sample-sheet.csv